 Capacity: 4TB | Interface: USB 3.0

-The latest generation of the Western Digital My Passport range of external hard drives has landed, coming in sizes from 1TB to 4TB.
-It features cloud storage and 256-AES encryption, along with WD's own backup software.
+The latest generation of the Western Digital My Passport Ultra range of external hard drives has landed, coming in sizes from 1TB to 4TB.
+It features cloud storage and 256-AES encryption, along with WD's own software suite.

-Best of all, it is a very good performer when it comes to data transfer speeds, beating many of its competitor.
-Unsurprisingly, it doesn't reach the top speeds of solid state external drives, but for external hard drives based on traditional HDDs, this is the drive to get.
+It is a good performer when it comes to data transfer speeds but doesn't come near the top of the leaderboard.
+Unsurprisingly, it doesn't reach the top speeds of solid state external drives, but for external hard drives based on traditional HDDs, this is the drive to consider.

 The best external SSD of 2018